Washington Metropolitan Area Transit Authority: Board of directors

-WMATA was originally set up with a board of directors, of twelve members.
-Of those, six were voting members, and six were alternates.
-In response to the Passenger Rail Investment and Improvement Act of 2008, the WMATA Compact was amended on August 19, 2009, to allow the appointment of four additional board members by the federal government, bringing the total to sixteen.
+WMATA's original board of directors included six voting members and six alternates.
+In response to the Passenger Rail Investment and Improvement Act of 2008, the WMATA Compact was amended on August 19, 2009, to allow the federal government, through the Secretary of Transportation, to appoint up to two voting and two alternate members.
+As of 2018, Virginia, Maryland, the District, and the federal government had each appointed two voting and two alternate members.